indian-curry/indian-curry.github.io/README.md

 [![Build Staus][travis-status]][travis-raaz]

-This is the hakyll source code that powers the webiste
+This is the hakyll source code that powers the website
 <https://indian-curry.github.io>.
 While the master branch contains the
 generated files, the actual source resides in the develop branch.